Ongy/ongybar/README.md

 The main goal of this is to be a better version of dzen to display [monky](https://github.com/monky-hs/monky).

-# this is VERY WIP.
+# This is VERY WIP.
 Expect everything to not work on your system.
-The current code autostarts monky and uses fixed window form (0, 0) to (1366, 20).
+The current code autostarts monky and uses fixed window from (0, 0) to (1366, 20).

 ## Goals
 * Display text read over a pipe (draft)